Granulomatosis with Polyangiitis

-GPA belongs to a family of arthritic diseases called vasculitis.
+Granulomatosis with Polyangiitis belongs to a family of arthritic diseases called vasculitis.
 The word vasculitis means inflammation of blood vessels.

-The cause of GPA isn't known, but it is thought to be an autoimmune disease.
+The cause of Granulomatosis with Polyangiitis isn't known, but it is thought to be an autoimmune disease.
 This means that it is thought that the disease is caused by the body's immune system attacking its own blood vessels causing inflammation.

-Granulomatosis with polyangiitis (GPA) is a very serious illness that is best treated as early and aggressively as possible to prevent further damage to the blood vessels and organs.
+Granulomatosis with polyangiitis is a very serious illness that is best treated as early and aggressively as possible to prevent further damage to the blood vessels and organs.